SpivEgin/devenv/source/django-jet/docs/install.rst

 ============

 .. note::
-    After following this instruction The Legion Market JET dashboard won't be active (as it is located into a separate application).
+    After following this instruction TLM JET dashboard won't be active (as it is located into a separate application).
 If you want to make it work, you will have to enable dashboard application by following :doc:`install_dashboard` steps too.

-* Download and install latest version of The Legion Market JET:
+* Download and install latest version of TLM JET:

 .. code:: python